Yuma and Astral, also called Keyshipping, complete with tentacle porn (thanks No. 96).

 Kaito: Ever since that day, somewhere in my heart, I've been chasing you all along.

-The mere appearance of Rei Shingetsu in Episode 76 has sent the fandom wild with Rei/Yuma shippers (the consensus on the pairing name seems to be Positiveshipping); not surprising considering his introduction involves him tripping over Yuma and ending up in a rather compromising position◊ with him.
+The mere appearance of Rei Shingetsu in Episode 76 has sent the fandom wild with Rei/Yuma shippers (the consensus on the pairing name is foilshipping because of Vector); not surprising considering his introduction involves him tripping over Yuma and ending up in a rather compromising position◊ with him.
 Which Rei seems remarkably cool with.
 And then it turns out he's a Yuma fanboy.
 Is it any wonder the fandom latched onto this?

 And then in episode 80, Yuma finds a letter on his desk which is slightly misspelled - and Rei promptly pops up from under his desk to assist in reading it.
 Understandably, Yuma freaks out and asks him what he's doing there.